 2. Examples: High demand cottage areas such as "cottage country" in Ontario and year-round tourist destinations like Whistler, BC where you might rent your property by the night through AirBnb.

 Notice something interesting about the areas of opportunities above?
 They are NOT in the big city centres.
 While there will be growth in Vancouver, Calgary, Toronto, and Montreal, for example, in the coming years, the prices are already high now, density is approaching maximum, and there is community push-back happening against increasing standalone house prices.
-Indications from my clients and professional associates are that if capital gain is a priority for you, larger gains will be found outside of the cores of big cities in Canada, and currently in condominiums and townhouses.
+Indications from my clients and professional associates are that if investment capital gain is a priority for you, larger gains will be found outside of the cores of big cities in Canada, and currently in condominiums and townhouses.

 These are, of course, the questions most people investing in real estate are asking.